jinglescode/ssvep-multi-task-learning/index.md

 With the increase in the aging population, we are challenged to find solutions to provide healthcare needs for the elderly.
 As you age, the chance of you becoming blind is higher, with more than 80% of the world’s blind people older than 50.
 Overall, 75% of blindness from all causes is preventable, treatable, or curable.

-My research work tackles this issue by applying b[rain-computer interface](https://jinglescode.github.io/2020/03/03/fascinating-relationship-between-ai-neuroscience/) methods in clinical screening and diagnostic procedures.
+This research work tackles this issue by applying [brain-computer interface](https://jinglescode.github.io/2020/03/03/fascinating-relationship-between-ai-neuroscience/) methods in clinical screening and diagnostic procedures.
 This could potentially provide a more accurate diagnosis of visual function detection in asymptomatic cases.

 ## About glaucoma and its impact